avvau/Ice_Machine_Praktikum23-24/README.md

 The process `BackToStart` is linked with the endpoint `backtostart`.
 This final step involves the robot returning to its initial starting position.

 # Ice Machine
 An ice machine from Klarstein was used for the project.
 This machine has a water tank, an ice cube mould and a spiral mechanism that transports the freshly made ice into the dispenser.
 When the ice machine is plugged into a socket, the on/off symbol appears on the display panel.
+Last year, the ice cube machine was completely rebuilt to enable automatic control.
+In this context, the housing of the machine was opened and the control board was extended.
+For further detailed documentation, please refer to the [git repository from last year](https://gitlab.lrz.de/000000000149F516/tum-prac.git)
 #### To activate the machine, simply press the on/off button.
 This action will result in the display appearing as follows:
 ![59B8C38F-99DA-40E5-9F92-4835F0F51B44](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/0776b5dc-eb08-4ba0-8141-29ae59371ba2)